Modelling intransitivity in pairwise comparisons with application to baseball data: Modelling

-is the measure of displacement of the true probabilities from the Bradley-Terry probabilities and defines the amount of intransitivity between the pair of objects $\{i,k\}$, where a value of $\theta_{ik}=0$ indicates that the comparison is transitive, i.e., the pairwise probabilities could be modelled by the Bradley-Terry model.
-The intransitivity $\theta_{ik}$, has rotational symmetry, that is so we only need to find $\{\theta_{ik},\;\forall i>k \in \mathcal{I}\}$, to completely define $\{\theta_{ik},\;\forall i \neq k \in \mathcal{I}\}$.
+where we identify the form of $f$ in Section~\ref{sec:model_def}.
+We define the intransitivity to be the displacement of the true probabilities from the Bradley-Terry probabilities on the log-odds scale, so that

-The function $f$ in expression \eqref{eq:general_IBT} is to be determined, such that the true probabilities are some function of the Bradley-Terry probabilities, and some adjustment due to intransitivity, and moreover that $f(x,0) = x,\; x \in [0,1]$, so that in the special case of a completely transitive comparison, this intransitive Bradley-Terry model reduces to the standard Bradley-Terry model.
+is the amount of intransitivity between the pair of objects $\{i,k\}$.
+A value of $\theta_{ik}=0$ indicates that the comparison is transitive, i.e., the pairwise probabilities could be modelled by the Bradley-Terry model.
+As a consequence we require $f(x,0) = x,\; x \in [0,1]$.
+The choice of log-odds ratio in equation \eqref{eq:theta} reflects the non-linearity of probabilities.
+For example, if $\epsilon=0.099$, then a small linear shift in probability from $0.5$ to $0.5+\epsilon$ has little impact on the odds, which remain at approximately 1:2.
+However, a linear shift in probability from $0.9$ to $0.9+\epsilon$ has a huge impact on the odds, which move from 1:10 to 1:1000.
+Moreover, our definition \eqref{eq:theta} for the intransitivity $\theta_{ik}$ also imposes rotational symmetry for pairs of objects, that is so we need to find $\{\theta_{ik},\;\forall i>k \in \mathcal{I}\}$ only, in order to completely define $\{\theta_{ik},\;\forall i \neq k \in \mathcal{I}\}$.